 The Ursulines established a strong identity as educators and founded communities and schools throughout North America.
 Their schools reflected five centuries of Ursuline tradition expressed in a commitment to truth, respect for the uniqueness of each individual; providing programs that reflect the importance of the development of the whole person; recognizing the importance of every person's talents and gifts; a spirit of willing service and generous hospitality; and supporting every person's search for God and chosen faith tradition.

 After serving the Springfield community as a two-year institution for nearly 75 years, Springfield College in Illinois partnered with Benedictine University in 2003 to bring Benedictine programs and services to the Springfield area.
 Benedictine University, founded in 1887 as St. Procopius College by the Benedictine monks of St. Procopius Abbey, is guided by its Roman Catholic tradition and Benedictine heritage that closely mirror the values of Springfield College's Ursuline founders.
 The partnership between Springfield College in Illinois and Benedictine University evolved and expanded, culminating in a decision in 2009 to establish Benedictine University at Springfield as a four-year institution offering a full range of academic programs.
-Benedictine University at Springfield also provides a wide range of athletic opportunities for its students through membership in the National Association of Intercollegiate Athletics (NAIA).
-Today, Benedictine University at Springfield prepares students to excel as lifelong leaders and learners in both their scholarly disciplines and professional fields of study.
+In 2014 the Board of Trustees voted to eliminate the Traditional Program and refocus the Springfield Campus to become an Adult Education Site for the National Moser Center for Adult Learning.

 Benedictine University at Springfield is guided by the Roman Catholic intellectual tradition and the tenants of "Ex Corde Ecclesiae," the Apostolic Constitution on Catholic Universities.